Is there a secret formula to help newbies learn the art of managing an online forum? After several years managing

 But don't kid yourself......the members of the community often take their lead from who is running the mega group.
 And just like in smaller groups, the group dynamics of an online community is often influenced by the leader's personality and management styles.

-Practical And Not Filled With Thick Jargon
+Reading Books That Are Practical And Not Filled With Thick Jargon

-al Network Management Styles
+Social Network Management Styles

 While many technically oriented books include chapters which discuss "how to grow a community", "how to increase traffic", "how to optimize content" they still do not go far enough into the nuts and bolts of managing an online community which can be made up of thousands of people of so many ages from different cultures, educational, work and social backgrounds.